Dr. Jane Lonie is a Sydney based Consultant Clinical Neuropsychologist with over 20 years of experience in specialist neuropsychological assessment.

 - Testamentary capacity (contemporaneous and retrospective).

 - Capacity in criminal matters.

 - Capacity to appoint or revoke a Power of Attorney or Guardian.

 - Capacity to make decisions regarding living arrangements and support needs.

 - Fitness to return to, or continue to work.

 - TPD insurance claims.

 - DSP claims.

-Dr Lonie is author of a numerous peer reviewed journal articles and abstracts (most recently within the Australian Bar Review 2017) and retains a keen and active interest in neuropsychological assessment and dementia research.
+Dr Lonie is author of a numerous peer reviewed journal articles and abstracts (most recently within the Australian Bar Review 2017; Journal of Law and Psychiatry and Elder Law Review in press) and retains a keen and active interest in neuropsychological assessment and dementia research.

 She is a member of the Australian Psychological Society’s College of Clinical Neuropsychologists (CCN) and a full practitioner fellow member of the British Psychological Society’s Division of Neuropsychology (DoN).
 She has completed specialist training in the Assessment of Capacity and reporting and provision of expert Medico-Legal opinion in Capacity with The Australian Centre for Capacity and Ethics and the Prevention of Exploitation of People with Disabilities (ACCEPD).
 Dr Lonie has completed training in the Assessment of Permanent Impairment with the Motor Accidents Authority (MAA) and is an Expert Reviewer for the Health Care Complaints Commission (HCCC).
 She has completed training in the provision of expert witness services with UNSW.
 Dr Lonie is a member of the academic division of The Society for Trust and Estates Practitioners (STEP).